kixxauth/boss/README.md

 Tell your JavaScript functions when to work.
 --------------------------------------------

-Boss is a task queue which runs asynchronous functions in serial or parallel.
+Boss is a task queue which runs asynchronous functions in serial.
-It reports on progress by emitting events, which can be listened for and handled by the caller.

-This is cool for testing, building, and deployment scripts.
+This is cool for test, build, and deployment scripts as well as simplifying complex serial operations in your JavaScript programs.